-Mr. Abdulsattar Mohd.
-Al-Rasheed
+Mr. Abdulsattar

-Director
+Mohd.
+Al-Rasheed Director

 Mr. Al-Rasheed was appointed to the Board in 2014 and has over than 35 years of experience in the power and water sector in Qatar.
-He is currently the Business Development Director currently on the Board of Phoenix Operation Houl Power Company, his career with the
+He is currently the Business Development Director of QEWC and has held various senior positions during his career including Operations Manager at RAF-A Station, Production Manager at QEWC, Executive Managing Director of QPower Company and CEO of Ras Abu Fontas Power and Water Station.
+He currently on the Board of Phoenix Operation & Maintenance Company, Umm Al Houl Power Company, Ras Girtas Power Company and Siraj Energy.
+He holds a Bachelor's Degree in Mechanical Engineering from California State University, USA.